devops-surya/devops-training/Fast_Track_April_2022/CI-CD/CI-CD.md

 ```
 git checkout  --<filename>
 ```
-#### * git checkout --<filename>  -- it is used to remove the changes u made on the working tree , after we do reset..
+### * git checkout --<filename>    -- it is used to remove the changes made on the working tree , after we do reset..
 ![preview](../images/git12.png)

-### * Scenario:  If you came across a scenario , where you  want to  remove the changes from stagging area and the working tree at a single shot:
+### * Scenario:  If you came across a scenario , where you  want to  remove the changes from stagging area and the working tree .

 ```
 git reset --hard